grafana/loki/docs/sources/operations/storage/retention.md

 Retention is only available if the index period is 24h.
 Single store TSDB and single store BoltDB require 24h index period.
 {{% /admonition %}}

 `retention_enabled` should be set to true.
-Without this, the compactor will only compact tables.
+Without this, the Compactor will only compact tables.

 `working_directory` is the directory where marked chunks and temporary tables will be saved.

 `compaction_interval` dictates how often compaction and/or retention is applied.
-If the compactor falls behind, compaction and/or retention occur as soon as possible.
+If the Compactor falls behind, compaction and/or retention occur as soon as possible.

 `retention_delete_delay` is the delay after which the Compactor will delete marked chunks.